easyt0re/mmrotate/README.md

 - all have specified work_dir, good, run for SR
 - need to change data_root or move data
 - need to change sample_per_gpu and worker_per_gpu
+  - see [this page](https://github.com/Adamdad/ConsistentTeacher/issues/19) here, we will need to try

 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).